The Rise of AI: Which Professions Are Going Extinct?

 The rise of AI is inevitable.
 With each year that passes, it becomes more and more apparent that artificial intelligence will have a significant impact on our lives.
 It’s already begun to dominate numerous fields, and it’ll only get bigger from here.

 So, which professions will be rendered obsolete by the advent of AI?
-Whether you work with data entry or on Woo Casino, keep reading this article to learn more!
+There are many exciting opportunities with brands such as Woo Casino.

 One of the most commonly cited examples of a profession that will be made extinct by AI is data entry.
 After all, if a machine can be taught to input data with 100% accuracy, why would we need humans to do it?
 Data entry is often seen as a low-skill, low-wage job – precisely the kind of job that is most vulnerable to automation.